-Bishop Walsh School administers several standardized tests the Stanford 10 and Cognitive Achievement Test, the PSAT, NMSQT, ASVAB, Strong-Campbell Interest Inventory.
+Bishop Walsh School administers several standardized tests: the IOWA and Cognitive Achievement Test, ACRE religious education test, the PSAT, NMSQT, ASVAB, and the Strong-Campbell Interest Inventory.
 Juniors and Seniors are encouraged to take the SAT and ACT at regional test centers.